The High Desert Museum near Bend, Oregon is a lovely, family friendly visit explores the…

 Montana: Butte & The World Museum of Mining

 Butte is built around a mountain, once known as America’s most valuable mountain.
-This community was created as a result of the discovery of the precious materials, in particular copper.
-The emergence and wide use of electrical power caused a huge surge in the demand for copper, resulting in the meteoric growth in this town and in the wealth of certain of its inhabitants.
+This community was created as a result of the discovery of precious materials, in particular copper.
+The emergence and widespread use of electrical power caused a huge surge in the demand for copper, resulting in the meteoric growth in this town and in the wealth of certain of its inhabitants.
 The mountain is a mile high and the mine system is reputedly a mile deep.
-Today the mines are exhausted and the town is past it’s hey day – and reminded us somewhat of some of the old mining communities in Cornwall and Wales.
-As is always the case once those resource are done what happens to the town?
-For the most part Butte looks run-down and dismal, which is not helped by the dour weather for the time we have spent here.
-To try and make the most of their assets the city has decided to illuminate the head frames of the mines dotted across the mountain – which actually did cut quite a dash but not exactly enough to draw in the crowds.
+Today the mines are exhausted and the town is past its heyday – and reminded us somewhat of some of the old mining communities in Cornwall and Wales.
+As is always the case once those resources are done what happens to the town?
+For the most part, Butte looks run-down and dismal, which is not helped by the dour weather for the time we have spent here.
+To try and make the most of their assets the city has decided to illuminate the headframes of the mines dotted across the mountain – which actually did cut quite a dash but not exactly enough to draw in the crowds.

-Originally we only planned to spend on night here before moving up to Glacier National Park, but the weather is so gloomy and wet we decided to hang around another day and see what Butte had to offer.
-At least there is a semblance of a town here where as we were not sure what we’d find up near Glacier.
+Originally we only planned to spend one night here before moving up to Glacier National Park, but the weather is so gloomy and wet we decided to hang around another day and see what Butte had to offer.
+At least there is a semblance of a town here whereas we were not sure what we’d find up near Glacier.

 Monday – Saturday 9:00 AM – 6:00 PM

 Underground Mine Tour Admission ~ includes Museum entrance

 The ideal months for Montana travel are July and August, when the must-see attractions are up and running, the crowds are not overwhelming, and the temperature is most comfortable.
 The shoulder seasons – June or September – offer as much access as July and August, but come with two possible pitfalls in terms of weather: rain in June, and snow in September.

 This Post Has 0 Comments